lassilaiho/ohte-2020/docs/user-manual.md

 Calculation history is displayed at the center of the application window.
 The entries are ordered from oldest to newest.
 The history can be cleared by clicking the *Clear History* button.

+The catalog lists all available functions, constants and variables.
+The catalog can be searched by typing to the search field.

 ## Sessions